- Web Conferencing

 In many online courses, discussion forums are the major interaction channel.
 The level of instructor participation in class discussions varies on the course, the nature of the discussion, and the instructor’s style.
 However, instructors can participate through necessary comments when students are on the wrong track, or with a summary at the end of the discussion.

 While even on-campus students may not take advantage of office hours, students like the reassurance of knowing that there are times when they can contact the instructor with questions or problems.
 Online, this can be as simple as setting a time when students can contact you by email and know that they will get a quick response.
-Other options for online office hours include using myCourses chat, Adobe Connect, Skype, or other web chat or conferencing applications.
+Other options for online office hours include using myCourses chat, Zoom, or other web chat or conferencing applications.

 Unlike teaching in the classroom, it’s easy for an online instructor to “disappear.”
 Even if you are checking into the class, reading and grading assignments, monitoring discussions, and responding to individual emails, these activities are invisible to students.
 The News area is an easy place to communicate with the entire class, even if only once a week.
 News items can include: